What Is llms.txt and Should You Create One? | SlapMyWeb

 Can llms.txt stop AI from copying my content?

-Not technically. llms.txt expresses your preferences, but it can't physically prevent an AI crawler from accessing public content.
-For actual access restriction, combine llms.txt with robots.txt directives, rate limiting, and authentication for premium content.
-The value of llms.txt is in establishing documented preferences for legal and ethical compliance.
+Not technically. llms.txt expresses preferences but cannot physically prevent a crawler from accessing public content.
+For actual access restriction, combine robots.txt directives, rate limiting, and authentication for premium content.
+The value of llms.txt is documenting intent, not enforcing it.